- May 20, 2020

 - IUVO is a peer-to-peer Q&A platform that offers STEM help for middle and high-school students.

-- AutoScheduler helps people who need an easier way to schedule time with friends.
+- AutoScheduler helps people who need affordable cleaning services and easier way to schedule time with friends.

 - MyRecycler is a web platform that helps those conscious about recycling figure the best ways to do so in their local area.